ackselz/SC1015/README.md

 |K-Nearest Neighbors|0.791226|0.802605|0.765228|0.843821|

 ## Conclusion
-- features with low correlation
-- features with high correlation
-- resampling
-- log reg
-- knn
-- random forest
-- neural network
-- Yes, we are able to predict which hotel bookings will be cancelled with a high degree of accuracy and precision.
+**Yes, we are able to predict which hotel bookings will be cancelled with a high degree of accuracy and precision.
+**
+- Lead Time has a moderate positive correlation with cancellation rate.
+A longer lead time increases likelihood of booking being cancelled.
+- Bookings made with a higher price also has a slightly higher likelihood of being cancelled.
+- A tuned random forest model is the best at predicted which hotel bookings will be cancelled.
+(Accuracy = 0.9, Precision = 0.91)

 ## Takeaways
+- Oversampling of data does not necessarily improve model results, despite original dataset having a high imbalance.
+- AutoML performs extremely well to identify the model that performs the best.

 ## References
 - https://github.com/nicklimmm/movie-analysis